e271828e/Flight.jl/docs/notes/design/framework_spec.md

 boundaries; grid times are indexed from the frame count, never accumulated ([§8.5](#85-multi-rate-tick-scheduling), [§8.4](#84-localization-mechanics)).

+**input epoch** — a maximal span of constant `u`, delimited by the frame-top drains ([§9.4](#94-inbound-per-device-staging-representation-and-the-drain)).
+Within an epoch a guard changes only through the trajectory; at a seam it can jump without crossing.
+Hence the **θ = 0 validation**: the first act of a triggered localization is a probe at `xₙ` under the frame's own `u`, whose `σ₀` both supplies the left bracket value and tells a *trajectory-caused* edge (root-find) from an *epoch-caused* one (no in-frame crossing exists — discard the localization and let the event fire in the boundary's ordinary iteration, no budget, no warning) ([§8.4](#84-localization-mechanics)).

 **interpolant** — the lazily built cubic Hermite continuous extension over the last completed step, from which localization probes read the states they sweep;
-invalidated at `t*`, where the handlers have made it a lie ([§8.4](#84-localization-mechanics)).
+built only after the θ = 0 validation confirms an in-frame crossing, and invalidated at `t*`, where the handlers have made it a lie ([§8.4](#84-localization-mechanics)).

 **localized** — the detection policy a sign-form guard declares: the crossing